Doctor of Psychology in Clinical Psychology (Psy.D.)

 Students choose a concentrated area of study as they progress through the program.
 From a solid foundation in the basic competencies in clinical psychology, the program offers three concentrations: General Practice, Child Clinical Psychology, and Clinical Health Psychology.
 In each concentration area, the student is first provided with the essential foundation material upon which clinical practice is based, and then moves to sequential instruction and training in a range of assessment and intervention modes specific to the particular concentration.
 Students choosing to follow one of these concentrated areas of study will complete their Doctoral Practicum II in a site appropriate for their concentration and will complete their Clinical Dissertation in their chosen concentration.
 The program requires the completion of a practicum progression and full-year clinical internship (see Psy.D.
 Student Handbook for details).

-Over the course of enrollment in the program, students are required to complete three years of practicum.
-One practicum includes externship, clinic team, and Practicum Seminars.
+Over the course of enrollment in the program, students are required to complete three years of clinical training.
+One year (level) includes externship, clinic team, and Practicum Seminar.
 Externship training typically involves two days of supervised clinical work for a 9-12 month period of time at an off-campus clinical training site.
 Clinic team includes a year-long rotation in the LUCPS Student Training Clinic under the supervision of program faculty.
 Practicum Seminar includes a 1-hour seminar class in which issues related to professional clinical development are discussed.
-The practicum progression is designed to provide the student with both depth and breadth of clinical training experience.
+The clinical training progression is designed to provide the student with both depth and breadth of clinical training experience.
 Each student will be expected, over the course of study, to have experience with a range of roles, settings, populations, clients, clinical problems, and techniques.
 Students typically begin clinical practicum in the summer or fall after the Level I Academic Year.
 There is a minimum requirement of 600 on-site training hours for the practicum experience per year (for a total of 1800 hours).
 Additionally, a minimum of 500 direct patient hours (intervention + assessment) are required to apply for internship.

 The program requires the completion of a Clinical Dissertation that addresses an important original question of relevance to the practice of psychology.
 It is a training experience designed to provide the student with a guided opportunity for integrating and interpreting findings from existing empirical research as well as designing and carrying out a project demonstrating scholarship in addressing a clinically relevant psychological issue.